OWASP/www-project-dungeons-and-daemons/games/defcon-is-canceled/instructions.md

 **How the Short-Seller names the Dark Tangent:**

-The Short-Seller may declare "Cancel Defcon".
+The Short-Seller may declare "Cancel DEF CON".
 They name one player.
 The GM confirms whether the named player is the Dark Tangent.
 If correct, read the Short-Seller win narration.
 If wrong, the Short-Seller is exposed and will be put on the side-lines.

 **Read aloud:**

-> "Defcon gets canceled.
+> "DEF CON gets canceled.
 The Closing Ceremonies don't happen.
 The venue contract is voided citing 'repeated safety and liability violations.'
 The feds are asking questions nobody wants to answer.
 The Polymarket payout clears sometime Thursday night.
 >
 > DEF CON 34 will be remembered — but not the way anyone intended."